DragonTsai/Q-Variance-challenge/submissions/equityquant.dev/README.md

 This ensures that:

 - $\sigma_0$ represents the **minimum volatility level**
 - Corresponds to calm market regimes
+-
+No additional free parameter is introduced at this stage;
+the per-shock variance is fully determined by \( \sigma_0 \) and the stationary mean intensity.

-### Implementation
+### Python Implementation

 `lambda_typ = c / theta`
 `s_unit^2 = (sigma0^2 / 252) / lambda_typ`